tuya/tuya-sweeper-ios-sdk/README.md

 end
 ```

-Execute command `pod update` in the project's root directory to begin integration.
+Execute the command `pod update` in the root directory of the project to integrate the SDK.

-For the instructions of CocoaPods, please refer to: [CocoaPods Guides](https://guides.cocoapods.org/)
+For more information about CocoaPods, see [CocoaPods Guides](https://guides.cocoapods.org/).

-## Initializing SDK
+## Initialize the SDK

-1. Open project setting, `Target => General`, edit `Bundle Identifier` to the value from Tuya develop center.
+1. Open the project to apply the setting, `Target => General`, and set `Bundle Identifier` to the value from Tuya developer center.

-2. Import security image to the project and rename as `t_s.bmp` from [Preparation Work](https://tuyainc.github.io/tuyasmart_home_ios_sdk_doc/en/resource/Preparation.html), then add it into `Project Setting => Target => Build Phases => Copy Bundle Resources`.
+2. Import a security image to the project, rename the image as `t_s.bmp` from [Preparation](https://developer.tuya.com/en/docs/app-development/preparation/preparation?id=Ka69nt983bhh5), and then add the image to `Project Setting => Target => Build Phases => Copy Bundle Resources`.

-3. Add the following to the project file `PrefixHeader.pch`：
+3. Add the following content to the project file `PrefixHeader.pch`：

 ```objective-c
 #import <TuyaSmartSweeperKit/TuyaSmartSweeperKit.h>
 ```

-Swift project add the following to the `xxx_Bridging-Header.h` file:
+For a Swift project, add the following content to the `xxx_Bridging-Header.h` file:

 ```
 #import <TuyaSmartSweeperKit/TuyaSmartSweeperKit.h>
 ```

-4. Open file `AppDelegate.m`，and use the `App Key` and `App Secret` obtained from the development platform in the `[AppDelegate application:didFinishLaunchingWithOptions:]`method to initialize SDK:
+4. Open the file `AppDelegate.m`，and use the `App Key` and `App Secret` that are obtained from the development platform in the `[AppDelegate application:didFinishLaunchingWithOptions:]` method to initialize SDK:

 Objc: